snowplow/documentation/docs/understanding-your-pipeline/events/index.md

 Structured events have 5 fields:

-- _Category_: The name for the group of objects you want to track.
+- _Category_: The name for the group of objects you want to track
-- _Action_: A string that is used to define the user in action for the category of object.
+- _Action_: A string that is used to define the user action for the category of object
-- _Label_: An optional string which identifies the specific object being actioned.
+- _Label_: An optional string which identifies the specific object being actioned
-- _Property_: An optional string describing the object or the action performed on it.
+- _Property_: An optional string describing the object or the action performed on it
-- _Value_: An optional numeric data to quantify or further describe the user action.
+- _Value_: An optional numeric data to quantify or further describe the user action

 <details>
 <summary>Tracking and storage format</summary>